gontcharovd/website/content/services.md

             font-size: 16px;
             box-shadow: 0 4px 6px rgba(0,0,0,0.1);
             transition: all 0.3s ease;">
-    Book a Call
+    Schedule a Call
   </a>
 </div>
 <!-- Calendly link widget end -->

 # My Availability is Limited

 Because of the intensive nature of these projects I can only take on a small number of clients each year.
-Book a call now to secure your spot.
+Schedule a Call now to secure your spot.

+***